 Interest accruing for months beginning before July 1, 2016 accrues at the rate of 12 percent annually.
-Interest that accrues for months beginning on or after July 1, 2016 accrues at an annual rate equal to the Federal Reserve prime rate plus 3 percent.
-The interest rate will be reviewed and may be adjusted in January of each subsequent calendar year based on the Federal Reserve Rate.
+Interest that accrues for months beginning on or after July 1, 2016 accrues as provided by Georgia Code Section 48-7-81.

 COMPUTATION OF INCOME TAX